The journey of motherhood, important things to keep in mind

 - Food aversions

 It is also important to note that many of the signs and symptoms are not unique to pregnancy.
-Some of them could be a sign of a sickness or onset of your menstrual period.
+Some of them could be a sign of sickness or the onset of your menstrual period.

 However, taking a home pregnancy test or seeing your health care provider will help you confirm whether you should start treating sickness or start getting ready for antenatal care.